EpicEric/sandhole/book/src/faq.md

 ## How do I disable HTTP/TCP/aliasing?

 With the `--disable--http`, `--disable-tcp`, and `--disable-aliasing` [CLI flags](./cli.md) respectively.
-Note that you cannot disable all three at once, as that'd remove all of Sandhole's functionality.
+Note that you cannot disable all three at once, as that would remove all of Sandhole's functionality.

 ## How do I prevent multiple services from load-balancing?